 Missed the presence of other Cenobites, as well as Julia (of course).

 Did this film make Christa want to summon a demon or was she ready to send it straight to hell?
-Find out here!
+Find out in her review here!